MicrosoftDocs/dataexplorer-docs/kusto/concepts/query-consistency.md

 ## How to specify query consistency

 You can specify the query consistency mode by the client sending the request or using a server side policy.
-If it isn’t specified by either, the default mode of strong consistency applies.
+If it isn't specified by either, the default mode of strong consistency applies.

 * Client sending the request: Use the `queryconsistency` [client request property](../api/netfx/request-properties.md).
 This method sets the query consistency mode for a specific query and doesn't affect the overall effective consistency mode, which is determined by the default or the server-side policy.
 For more information, see [client request properties](../api/netfx/request-properties.md).